 Daedalus is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Daedalus as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 Daedalus orbits the sun every 645 days (1.77 years), coming as close as 0.56 AU and reaching as far as 2.36 AU from the sun.
-Daedalus is about 3.7 kilometers in diameter, making it larger than most asteroids, comparable in size to the island of Manhattan.
+Daedalus is about 3.7 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the island of Manhattan.

 Daedalus's orbit is 0.27 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 Daedalus's orbit is determined by observations dating back to March 24, 1971.
 It was last officially observed on April 16, 2023.
 The IAU Minor Planet Center records 4,520 observations used to determine its orbit.